Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-1-2025.md

 **Caroline Masson's** 7-iron at the par-3 second was so pure she didn't even see it disappear.
 Hidden behind a bunker, the ball found the cup for her first ace of the year, sending a ripple of cheers across the gallery.

-**Perrine Delacour**, currently ranked 118 in the world, had a phenomenal day posting 4 birdies on the front 9 and finishing tied for 7th. steve
+**Perrine Delacour**, currently ranked 118 in the world, had a phenomenal day posting 4 birdies on the front 9 and finishing tied for 7th.

 **Rose Zhang**, hindered by injury and a stop-start schedule struggled early, including double bogeys on 10 and 13, never quite finding her rhythm.